jbcodeforce/aws-studies/docs/serverless/index.md

 [See demo for NGInx for detailed configuration](../playground/ecs.md)

+1. Create a task definition: Specify the container images, environment variables and any resources configurations...
+Add a Application Load Balancer.
+The task definition is a text file, in JSON format, that describes one or more containers.
 1. First we create cluster: it is a regional grouping of container instances.
 Cluster may have one to many EC2 instances.
 Try to use Fargate as runtime engine.

     ![](./images/ecs-fargate.png)